-Origin: These Macedonian silver drachms were minted in the 4th century BCE under the rule of Alexander III, better known as Alexander the Great.
+Origin: These Macedonian silver drachms were minted in the name of Alexander III, better known as Alexander the Great.
 The coins depict Alexander as the Greek hero Herakles, with a lion skin draped over his head, as well as a seated image of the god Zeus on the reverse side.

 Alexander's military prowess firmly cemented him into legend.
 At just sixteen, Alexander lead the Macedonian army to a swift win against a Thracian uprising.
 He not only drove them out, but colonized their territory with Greek settlers and renamed it Alexandropolis.

 Of course, this same boy would grow up to conquer Greece, Egypt, Persia, and everything in between.
 But Alexander had a dark side.
 He was known for being power hungry and tyrannical, often torturing and killing those who spoke against him.
 Nevertheless, Alexander was struck down suddenly from unknown causes at the age of just 32.
 Though his legacy is complicated as it is vast, few others have changed the world so much in such little time.

 These coins measure approximately 15 to 18 mm in diameter, and each comes with a Certificate of Authenticity.

 Alexander depicted in a Roman mosaic over 200 years after his death.

 Our original glass and leatherette display boxes showcase your relic above a custom information card, with a design unique to History Hoard.